Dictionary.com defines ‘to barter’ as:

 On the other hand, a USB stick the size your thumb can hold thousands of ebooks or pdfs.
 These can be copied and the copies traded for other goods.
 This way you haven’t actually lost your original barterable asset, but you have still traded it for something else!
 The downside is that the person to whom you gave it will never need another copy, so you can’t keep trading it with them.
 To remedy this, you could charge a certain value (say, one bag of rice) for a set amount of time reading your books on a laptop or tablet if you can access one.
 This could also be done with hard copy books, much like a subscription library.

-All addictive substances have what is called ‘inelastic demand’, which means that even if the price suddenly becomes very high, demand is unlikely to fall because the consumers have a habit, addiction or reliance.
+All problematic substances such as this one have what is called ‘inelastic demand’, which means that even if the price suddenly becomes very high, demand is unlikely to fall because the consumers have a habit or reliance.
 Vices like this also help people calm down in a high stress survival situation.
 Dried tobacco keeps well and conveniently can be bought in simple pouches, which are easy to pack (rolling tobacco).

 Spectacles, Contact Lenses and Magnifying Glasses